 Since kalarippayattu is the oldest form of defence combat, it is called the mother of martial arts, only from India did other Asian countries develop their way of martial arts like karate, kungfu, and jiu-jitsu which was spread in China and other Far East places.

-When we talk about the structure of the kalarippayattu, it is performed inside a Kalari which is a specially made place where the topsoil is carved out for about 3 to 4 feet depth and makes a smooth ground.
+When we talk about the structure of the kalarippayattu, they performed it inside a Kalari which is a specially made place where the topsoil is carved out for about 3 to 4 feet depth and makes a smooth ground.
 At one corner there will be a deity for the Kalari fighters to get blessings from and that deity is called ‘puttara’.
 And in another corner, there is a place called ‘guruttara’ which is dedicated to the preceptors of kalarippayattu.
 The traditional weapon of this martial art is the kalarippayattu sword, which is the combination of a sword and a shield for attack and defence purposes in a war field.

-If you think kalaripayattu is the most dangerous martial art, then you are absolutely right, because the moves of this technique were designed for warfare and bloodshed.
+If you think kalaripayattu is the most dangerous martial art, then you are absolutely right, because they designed the moves of this technique for warfare and bloodshed.
 Hence learning process for kalarippayattu needs rigorous training since the body has to get ready for flexing and shaping the muscles, so a full body massage with coconut oil and other medicinal herbs done and then the practice of kalarippayattu Kerala is carried on which is classified into 4 parts:

 After practising the moves with wooden weapons, the muscles of the body are pretty much flexed and knows its movements.
 So this stage is to fight with sharp weapons like swords and shields with spears and daggers and ‘urumi’.
 Urumi is an amazing and beautiful weapon.
 It is a long flexible blade that looks like a whip that is worn around the waist so that the length of the sword is hidden and no one will notice the secret weapon.